votingworks/vxsuite/apps/mark-scan/backend/src/pat-input/README.md

 udev rule configuration to allow running the daemon without `sudo` is on the backlog.

+The daemon must be running for `connection_status_reader` to work.
+Otherwise it will fail because the pin will be unexported.

 ## Data Format and Protocol

 Three status bits can be read from the 3.5mm jack: